Root-101/java-commons/README.md

 For operations related to business logic, it is recommended to use the ObjectMapper provided by Spring.

-How to use it for reading:
+How to use it for reading (convert String to Object):
 ```java
         //class target
         record Parent(